Jonathan D. Spence: Early life and education

-Career
+Academic career

 Spence taught a popular undergraduate course at Yale University on the history of modern China, which formed the basis for his book The Search for Modern China (1990).
-He taught for more than 40 years at the university.
+He taught at Yale for more than 40 years.
 During this time he wrote many books on China that furthered the understanding of the country and its culture with Western audiences.
 Some of his books during this period included The Search for Modern China (1990), which was published on the back of the Tiananmen Square massacre in 1989, and God's Chinese Son: The Taiping Heavenly Kingdom of Hong Xiuquan (1996).

 Spence was president of the American Historical Association between 2004 and 2005.
 While his primary focus was on Qing dynasty China, he also wrote a biography of Mao Zedong and The Gate of Heavenly Peace, a study of twentieth-century intellectuals and their relation to revolution.
 He retired from Yale in 2008.

 His book The Search for Modern China was a New York Times best seller and documented the evolution of China starting from the decline of the Ming dynasty in the early 1600s to the pro-democracy movement of 1989, while his book Treason by the Book (2001) documented the story of a scholar who took on the third Manchu Emperor in the 1700s.